-UCLA Law Trained Hit and Run Accident Lawyers in Woodland Hills
+UCLA Law Trained Attorneys in Woodland Hills

 Born and Raised in Woodland Hills

-I didn't just relocate here to open a law office — I grew up here.
+I didn't just relocate here to open a law office.
+I grew up here.
 El Camino Real High School, UCLA Law School.
 I still live in Woodland Hills today, spending weekends biking and hiking in the Las Virgenes Canyons near Valley Circle and Victory, playing in a basketball league at Crunch Fitness off Shoup and Sherman Way.
 On a good night you'll find me at Local Peasant on Ventura.
-When I say I know this neighborhood, it's not a marketing line — it's literally where I grew up, and where I still live.
+When I say I know this neighborhood, it's not a marketing line.
+It's literally where I grew up, and where I still live.

 The Ventura Freeway is one of the most crash-prone stretches in the San Fernando Valley.
 Rush-hour volume, aggressive merging at the Topanga Canyon interchange, and rear-end collisions are consistent patterns in CHP SWITRS data.